lydgate/bmndr/README.md

   * Make the number of goals displayed by default configurable.
   * Possibly make sorting configurable.
 It doesn't currently match Beeminder's own sorting.
 * Possibly allow monitoring other people's public graphs, if the API lets you do this.
-* Nicer formatting of the default list, and of the JSON that comes back when you submit data.
+* Nicer formatting of the JSON that comes back when you submit data.
-* Silent switch for scripts when posting data?
+* Silent switch for scripts when posting data
-* Verbose switch for summary?
+* Verbose switch for summary
-* Default to only frontburner on the summary but make it configurable
+* Default to only frontburner goals on the summary but make it configurable
+* Switch to pop open the goal graph in an image viewer